 There are many short-term consequences that a user of fentanyl can experience.
 The most serious of these is overdose which can cause death.
 There are also serious long-term effects of fentanyl use.

-What are some signs and symptoms of fentanyl withdrawal?
+What are some fentanyl withdrawal symptoms?

-Someone who discontinues the use of fentanyl after a period of use can experience both physical and mental withdrawal symptoms.
+Someone who discontinues the use of fentanyl after a period of use can experience both physical and mental fentanyl withdrawal symptoms.

 How long does fentanyl withdrawal last?